Controversy: Psychological bases

 In other controversies – such as that around the HPV vaccine, the same evidence seemed to license inference to radically different conclusions.
 Kahan et al. explained this by the cognitive biases of biased assimilation and a credibility heuristic.

 Similar effects on reasoning are also seen in non-scientific controversies, for example in the gun control debate in the United States.
 As with other controversies, it has been suggested that exposure to empirical facts would be sufficient to resolve the debate once and for all.
 In computer simulations of cultural communities, beliefs were found to polarize within isolated sub-groups, based on the mistaken belief of the community's unhindered access to ground truth.
 Such confidence in the group to find the ground truth is explicable through the success of wisdom of the crowd based inferences.
 However, if there is no access to the ground truth, as there was not in this model, the method will fail.

 Bayesian decision theory allows these failures of rationality to be described as part of a statistically optimized system for decision making.
 Experiments and computational models in multisensory integration have shown that sensory input from different senses is integrated in a statistically optimal way, in addition, it appears that the kind of inferences used to infer single sources for multiple sensory inputs uses a Bayesian inference about the causal origin of the sensory stimuli.
 As such, it appears neurobiologically plausible that the brain implements decision-making procedures that are close to optimal for Bayesian inference.

 Brocas and Carrillo propose a model to make decisions based on noisy sensory inputs, beliefs about the state of the world are modified by Bayesian updating, and then decisions are made based on beliefs passing a threshold.
 They show that this model, when optimized for single-step decision making, produces belief anchoring and polarization of opinions – exactly as described in the global warming controversy context – in spite of identical evidence presented, the pre-existing beliefs (or evidence presented first) has an overwhelming effect on the beliefs formed.
 In addition, the preferences of the agent (the particular rewards that they value) also cause the beliefs formed to change – this explains the biased assimilation (also known as confirmation bias) shown above.
-This model allows the production of controversy to be seen as a consequence of a decision maker optimized for single-step decision making, rather than as a result of limited reasoning in the bounded rationality of Daniel Kahneman.
+This model allows the production of controversy to be seen as a consequence of a decision maker optimized for single-step decision making, rather than a result of limited reasoning in the bounded rationality of Daniel Kahneman.